nitrogency/agentLess/README.md

 ## Prerequisites

 - Linux server/VM (Ubuntu Server is recommended.
 Debian+RHEL is supported, but **untested**)
-- Go 1.16+ (for building the web application)
-- SQLite3 with SQLCipher extension
-- SSH server on target devices
+- SSH server on Linux endpoints.
+For Windows, OpenSSH Server is installed using a script.
 - Systemd (for service management)
 - Root or sudo access through SSH on the monitoring server
+- Sudo user access through SSH to endpoints

 ## Installation